 In the early 2000s, Children’s Colorado and other investigative sites around the country tested a simple hypothesis: If you can slow the brain’s metabolism by cooling it down, maybe you can prevent the reperfusion injury.
 The technology — essentially a cold hat — worked.

-It worked so well, in fact, that Dr. Grover’s team immediately worked to implement the brain cooling not only at Children’s Colorado, but at hospitals throughout the Rocky Mountain region.
+It worked so well, in fact, that Dr. Grover’s team immediately worked to implement the cooling technology not only at Children’s Colorado but at hospitals throughout the Rocky Mountain region.
 The sooner cooling begins, the better the outcome.

 David’s parents couldn’t have asked for a better outcome: some speech delays, some movement delays, a little occupational therapy.
 But mostly, he was fine.